jtheisen/moldinium/readme.md

 subscope, which the dependency injection system handles after the current scope is completely resolved.

-The `Factory` also provides a new dependency provider for the new subscope, the `Arguments` that will provide the dependencies injected through the arguments of the delegate.
+The `Factory` also provides an additional dependency provider for the new subscope, the `Arguments` that will provide the dependencies injected through the arguments of the delegate.